touzet/pampa/README.md

 ```
 This means that the search will focus on markers from COL1A2 within the specified organisms.

-Assume that you want to refine further this selection and  exclude certain PRMs, such as deamidation and  phosporylation.
+Assume now that you want to further refine this selection and  exclude certain PTMs, such as deamidation and  phosporylation.
 Then you have to add one contraint to authorize only proline oxylation.
 This gives:
 ```
 OS= Castor Canadensis, Diceros Bicornis, Cervus Elaphus, Bos Taurus, Equus Caballus GN=COL1A1
 PTM=O
 ```

-PAMPA recognizes three types of PTMs: oxylation of prolines, deamidation of , phosphorilation of , represented by the single-letter code 'O', 'D4 and 'P' respetively.
+Be aware that PAMPA recognizes three types of PTMs: oxylation of prolines (indicated by the single-letter code 'O'), deamidation of asparagine and glutamine (indicated by the single-letter code 'D'), and phosphorylation of serine, threonine, and tyrosine (indicated by the single-letter code 'P').

 ### Neighbouring (-n and -a)